 But with a reclined system of a recumbent bike, the positioning takes out that pressured aspect completely.
 You sit back and let your core power through the biking motion.
 As a result, you experience a more thorough workout because the intensity doesn’t tire out your muscles and joints.

-2. How Does Using a Recumbent Bike Benefit Me?
+2. How Does a Recumbent Exercise Bike Benefits Me?

 While using a recumbent bike looks simple, this machine can wring out plenty of calories and sweat from you if you crank up that resistance.
 The only goal here is to exercise while knowing your limits.